Tap to close

 Means Directed at the Plaintiff

-The Supreme Court of Canada fundamentally reshaped unlawful means conspiracy in Canada Cement LaFarge Ltd. v.
-British Columbia Lightweight Aggregate Ltd. The defendants were major cement producers found to have violated competition law by conspiring to drive out competitors.
+The Supreme Court of Canada fundamentally reshaped unlawful means conspiracy in Canada Cement LaFarge.
+The defendants were major cement producers found to have violated competition law by conspiring to drive out competitors.
 The plaintiff, a supplier of aggregate to the cement industry, claimed damages.

-Although the defendants' conduct was clearly unlawful (breach of the Combines Investigation Act), the Supreme Court held no liability existed because the conspiracy was not directed at the plaintiff.
+Although the defendants' conduct was clearly unlawful, the Supreme Court held no liability existed because the conspiracy was not directed at the plaintiff.
 The defendants' anticompetitive agreement targeted consumers by keeping concrete prices high.
-Any harm to the plaintiff, an aggregate supplier, was collateral and incidental—not part of the conspiracy's objectives.
+Any harm to the plaintiff, an aggregate supplier, was collateral and incidental, not part of the conspiracy's objectives.

 Justice Estey formulated the modern Canadian test: unlawful means conspiracy requires that the unlawful conduct be "directed towards the plaintiff" and that "the defendants should know in the circumstances that injury to the plaintiff is likely to and does result."
 This imports a requirement of constructive intent to injure, derived from the fact that defendants should have known injury would ensue.